ult1m4/binux/README.md

 Binux intends to support Musl primarily, with extensive containerization and documentation as needed for Glibc compatability.

-Binux will employ LibreSSL and kernel haedening by default, with Ryzen optimized builds.
+Binux will employ LibreSSL and kernel hardening by default, with Ryzen optimized builds.

 Binux will be primarily built with T2 SDE and custom tooling.